daincredibleholg/yawab/readme.txt

 		width: 100%;
 	}

+	.guerrillasocial a {
+		border: 0;
+		margin-right: 10px;
+	}

 == Installation ==

 1. Upload 'guerrilla-author-box.php' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. This is how the author box displays in the Clarity WordPress theme

 == Changelog ==